Q. What is common land?

 Q. What sort of land is common land?

 Common land covers all types of landscape and habitat, from the moors of Dartmoor to the fells of the Lake District, the mountains of Snowdonia, the Surrey Heaths and the Norfolk coast.
-Wherever you live, you are not far from a common!
+Commons are less frequently found in parts of the East Midlands, but in most of England and Wales, you are seldom far from a common!

 Q. What rights do the public have on common land?

 The public has the right to walk on all commons where previously there was no legal access, under the Countryside and Rights of Way Act 2000.
 Some commons already had a right for the public before that act and those rights endure.
 For example, on many commons, there is a right to ride horses under section 193 of the Law of Property Act 1925.

 Q. What is waste land of a manor?